cirruselli/MS4-Django-Ellis/README.md

 the shopper to the page with all products.
 The "Shop Now" button shades in light green when hovered over.

 **All products page**
-The "All products" page is showing all the products available to buy with a picture of the product, the rating and the category.
+The "All products" page is showing all the products available to buy with a picture of the product, the price, the rating and the category.
 The products can be sorted by price, rating, name or by category.
+The Store Owner can edit or delete the item.

 **Products pages**
-The "products pages" is each individual page with products on them and are as follow:
+The "products pages" is each individual category with product pages on them and are as follow:
 **CLOTHING**: Tops, T-shirts, Riding breeches, Riding Jackets, Riding gloves, Riding helmets, Body protectors
 **HORSE**: Bridles, Bits, Saddles, Halters
 **GROOMING**: Grooming kit, Fur care, Farriery, Medical care, Leather care
 Each page can be sorted by price, rating, name och category.
+The Store Owner can edit or delete the item.

 **Product details**
 This page displays one product and its details such as description, quantity, price, rating and category.
 The "Add to bag" button is dark green and shades in light green when hovered over.
 The "Keep shopping" button is white and shades in dark green when hovered over.
+The Store Owner can edit or delete the item.

 **Sign up**
 This is a page where the shopper can sign up to create their own profile by filling out the form.
 The "Sign up" button is dark green and